 2. Making custom implants more accessible.

-Proven production technology makes another advantage with 3D printing : Custom implants can likewise be developed and produced much more quickly.
+Proven production technology makes another advantage with 3D printing : Custom 3D implants can likewise be developed and produced much more quickly.
 Patient-specific cranial plates are mainly used to replace absent portions of cranium for reconstructive surgery, to shield the unprotected brain from external impact, pressure, and infections.
 Compared with conventional CNC machining method, the benefits of 3d printed titanium cranial plates are mainly as follows: shorten the lead time, the implant can be manufactured within 1-2 days.
-The porous structure is similar to human bones, which can effectively overcome the common problems of stress shielding and low biological activity of implants, and at the same time minimize the heat dissipation in the cranial cavity and maintaining a normal thermal conductivity.
-Shorten the lead time, the implant can be manufactured within 1-2 days.
+The porous structure is similar to human bones, which can effectively overcome the common problems of stress shielding and low biological activity of 3D implants, and at the same time minimize the heat dissipation in the cranial cavity and maintaining a normal thermal conductivity.
+Shorten the lead time, the 3D printed implants can be manufactured within 1-2 days.

 3.Creating new opportunities with biocompatible materials.